AvolitesLtd/TitanManual/docs/timelines/running-and-editing-timelines.md

 ### Selecting triggers

 To edit a trigger, you need to select it.
 There are several different ways to do this.
--   Tap on a trigger block to select all the trigger points within the block.
+-   Tap on a playback block to select all the trigger points within the block.
 You will see selection handles appear.
-Tap again on a selected trigger block to step through the trigger points within the block.
+Tap again on a selected playback block to step through the trigger points within the block.

 ![Timeline trigger handles](/docs/images/Timeline-Handles.png)